 Master of Music in Marimba Performance

 Minor in Psychology

 Christina Soyun Cheon (b.
-1992) is an award-winning musician and educator based in Orange County, California.
+1992) is a Korean-American musician and educator based in Orange County, California.
 She has won top prizes in competitions such as the 2018 Great Plains International Marimba Competition, the 2013 California PAS Percussion Competition, and the 2009 Southern California International Marimba Competition.
 She has also been awarded a four-year fellowship and scholarship with the Higher Education Leadership Ministries, a sponsored opportunity to attend the 2013 Percussive Arts Society International Convention through the George Contreras Scholarship, and the 2013 Dream With Me Instrumental Scholarship in Pasadena, CA, among others.

 Christina has performed in multiple cities throughout North America and Europe as a soloist and chamber musician.
 After a successful audition, Christina joined the 2019 World Percussion Group on a European tour within the United Kingdom, Spain, and Portugal.
 During the tour, she presented concerts and masterclasses in music conservatories and performed in notable venues such as the Bridgewater Hall at Manchester, UK.
 Christina has also been invited to perform with the Los Angeles Sinfonietta in Walt Disney Concert Hall and music festivals such as the 2013 Zeltsman Marimba Festival, where she performed Orange Skylark Circles with Gordon Stout, the 2018 Lansum International Music Festival, and the 2018 Trinidad Bay Arts and Music Festival in Northern California.